 That coarse stuff you see offered at “fake native plant sales” is not our native Sweetgrass .
 It is Gulf Muhly, a poor substitute from Florida.
-Gulf Muhly is that horrible coarse stuff that is now planted in highway medians, causeways and Lowe’s parking lots all over the Lowcountry.
+Gulf Muhly is now planted in highway medians, causeways and Lowe’s parking lots all over coastal SC and GA.
 Gulf Muhly is not suitable for basket weaving.
-Please do not plant that ugly Gulf Muhly anymore.
-It is threatening the continued survival of our rare Sweetgrass (Muhlenbergia sericea).
-Besides why would you want your garden to look like the parking lot of a Lowe’s.
+It is threatening the continued survival of our rare Sweetgrass (Muhlenbergia sericea) with genetic swamping .
+Besides why would you want your garden to look like the Lowe’s parking lot.

 |Dimensions||3.5 x 3.5 x 29 in|